 The next part is to affix your wicks.
-I found these very to easy wicks at my local Michael’s store (sold in a 12 pack).
-It’s important if you’re using soy wax as I am in today’s post, that your wicks are for soy candles.
+I found these very easy to use wicks at my local Michael’s store (sold in a 12 pack).
+It’s important if you’re using soy wax (as I am in today’s post) that your wicks are for soy candles.
 I used a bit of tacky wax to affix each wick to the bottom of the jar.

-Now I’m using soy wax for today’s post because it’s easy to use, and also practically speaking, because I had a bunch left over from my candle making project back in April!
+Now, I’m using soy wax for today’s post because it’s easy to use, and also practically speaking, because I had a bunch left over from my candle making project back in April!
 If you’ve never made candles before, it’s a great entry.
 You simply melt the flakes over your stove or your microwave!
-A 1 lb tub will run you about $8-9 at Michael’s, but you can always use one of the 40% off coupons they regularly put out in the weekly ad to help offset the cost.
-(Tip: my Michael’s did not carry the ad in store and I forgot mine with me on my last trip….and they were unwilling to help me out.
-So heads up.)
+A 1 lb tub will run you about $8-9 at Michaels, but you can always use one of the 40% off coupons they regularly put out in the weekly ad to help offset the cost.
+(Another option?
+Amazon, of course!)

 Here’s what the soy flakes look like: